-You’ll still be able to book a room with extra beds, but that cost will dramatically increase when you do.
+When you click and review the hotel deal details, you’ll discover that the discount only applies if you’re traveling alone and only need one bed.
+You can still book a room with extra beds, but that cost will dramatically increase when you do.

-And guess what, the Groupon deal often only applies to the days of the week when most people aren’t traveling – non-weekends.
-Sure, you can schedule the room for the weekend and book it through Groupon, but say goodbye to those cheap prices that were advertised on the main Groupon listing!
+The Groupon deal usually only applies to the specific days of the week—Fridays and weekends still have sky-high prices.
+If you schedule the room for the weekend and book it through Groupon, say goodbye to those cheap prices that were advertised on the main Groupon listing!

 Use Groupon With Care

-As outlined here, there is always the possibility that the business isn’t being completely forthright, so do your due diligence before buying!
-There’s also the possibility that you could get a better deal elsewhere, so shop around.
-But if you do spot a killer deal on Groupon and the business looks legit, by all means, jump on it!
+There’s always the possibility that the business isn’t honest when listing deals, so do your due diligence before buying.
+You can also get a better deal elsewhere, so shop around.
+But if you do spot a killer deal on Groupon and the business looks legit, by all means, jump on it.

 Groupon has its fair share of problems, but so do many other online marketplaces.
 In fact, you should keep an eye out for these eBay scams before placing your next bid.